 Always pray that Allah, great and glorified is He, maintains the love in your heart for your spouse and that He preserves the love in your partner’s heart for you.
 Allah is the One Who puts love in our hearts for one another, and He is the One Who can take that same love out in any split second.
 If you stop to think about it, it is a sheer wonder that out of the billions of people in the world, there is one person who has that special love in his heart for you — that is nothing short of a miracle in and of itself.
 Thank Him for that blessing.

 Your Grandmothers Were Right — All Men Want Respect

-The wife might be the one to instigate most major changes in life; she might be the one who brings home the thicker paycheck; however, the husband should be given the respect of having the clear role of being the Emir, or leader, of the family.
+The wife might be the one to instigate most major changes in life; she might be the one who brings home the thicker paycheck; in some cases, she may even be older; however, the husband should be given the respect of having the clear role of being the Emir, or leader, of the family.
 He should be honored by the wife and the children as the guardian of the household, and he in turn should recognize that Allah is the Guardian of his and his wife’s household.
 Of course, acknowledging your husband as the Emir doesn’t mean that you aren’t very vocal in sharing your own opinions.
 As one grandmother joked, “The husband is the head of the family, but the wife is the neck that turns the head!”

 Don’t contradict or correct him in public.
 Give him the dignity he deserves.
 (As my own husband had to once firmly remind me, “I’m not the one being homeschooled.”
 Eek!
 Duly noted.)